iterative/dvc.org/static/docs/commands-reference/pkg_install.md

 When installing a package, the provided name(s) (`targets`) can be previously registered with `dvc pkg add`.
-Each name will be created as a subdirectory of `.dvc/pkg/`, where the corresponding package source files (code and stage files) will be placed. (`.dvc/pkg/` will be added to the `.dvc/.gitignore` file if needed.)
-All the outputs in the package pipelines will be also downloaded from the default remotes into the locally installed package directory.
+Each name will be created as a subdirectory of `.dvc/pkg/`, where the corresponding package source files (code and DVC-files) will be placed. (`.dvc/pkg/` will be added to the `.dvc/.gitignore` file if needed.)

 The provided `targets` may also be URLs to the location of the DVC packages (same as `url` in `dvc pkg add`), in that case, the implicit package name will